ELowe15/XM-23-Emulator/README.md

 ### Memory

 `Mem.c` provides functions to read and write to memory, display memory contents, and reset memory to its default state.
+The data structure defining the 64 kiB memory is declared in `Global.h`.
+This was done to avoid cyclic dependency of files.

 #### Key Features:
 - **Memory Write**: Write data (word or byte) to a specified address.